s2117402/Opencv/README.md

         return null;
  }

-What I did is define the onCameraFrame method in Interface CameraBridgeViewBase.CvCameraViewListener.
+//What I did is define the onCameraFrame method in Interface CameraBridgeViewBase.CvCameraViewListener.
 And it will output the picture has been rotated.